LiteObject/books-and-notes/Designing_Distributed_Systems.md

   - Client-side discovery, where clients are responsible for discovering service instances.

 ## Chapter 7: Messaging Patterns
-- Patterns for communication between distributed components.
-- Examples include:
-  - Publish-subscribe pattern, where messages are broadcasted to multiple subscribers.
-  - Message queues, where messages are stored and processed asynchronously.
+Messaging patterns are crucial for enabling communication between the distributed components of a system.
+This chapter covers various messaging patterns, their use cases, and the benefits and challenges associated with each.

 #### 1. **Publish-Subscribe Pattern**
 - **Concept**: The publish-subscribe pattern (pub-sub) is a messaging pattern where messages are sent by publishers and received by multiple subscribers.
 The publisher does not need to know the identity of the subscribers.